 The common epithet given to this unpopular tax was the "Tariff of Abominations."
 Because of a post-War of 1812 economic downturn, several states, including South Carolina, were suffering.
 The new nation had suffered its first financial crisis, called the Panic of 1819; and South Carolina had not really recovered.

-Calhoun (left) had supported, then opposed a couple of earlier tariffs, passed in 1816 and 1824.
+Calhoun (right), originally a proponent of ideas espoused by the Whig Party's American System, had supported, then opposed a couple of earlier tariffs, passed in 1816 and 1824.
 (The first one placed a 25-percent tax on a host of goods; the 1824 tariff raised that figure to 35 percent.
 Among the goods heavily taxed were cotton, hemp, iron, and wool.)
 Neither tariff passed Congress with anything approaching an overwhelming majority.
 Both tariffs, and the 1828 one, did find a majority to approve it, along with a presidential signature, and so they became the law of the land.
 Virginia in 1826 passed a resolution in the state legislature, asserting that the tariffs were unconstitutional and using the Virginia and Kentucky Resolutions as justification.
 Even though the 1828 tariff was an "abomination" in equal parts Northeast and South, depending on which state the poll would have been taking, it was the Southern states that were generally more seriously affected and one Southern state, South Carolina, that did something legislative about it.

 In the meantime, Jackson and Congress had come up with a weakened tariff that most of the other states who had termed the 1828 tariff an "abomination" were more in favor of.
 On July 14, 1832, President Jackson signed into law the Tariff of 1832.
 Most Northerners and half of Southerners in Congress voice their approval.
 Calhoun and the South Carolina delegation did not.
 A November state convention passed a resolution declaring both the 1828 and 1832 tariffs unconstitutional and unenforceable within the state borders of South Carolina beginning on February 1, 1833.